Hi James,

 Second, he was asking for an electric setup, and without more details I am not sure he will need any more then that.
 I would assume with the limited information given a clean up boat would be very slow moving, cruising most of the day at very low speeds near the coast or inland waterways.
 Slow enough even to walk along with as you harvest trash.
 An all electric setup with or with out solar may vary well be a good fit for such a boat.

-Third, all though large electric power boat are not common in the US mostly due to our artificially low fuel prices, Dragonfly being a rare example.
+mostly due to our artificially low fuel prices, Dragonfly being a rare example.
 That is not the case world wide.
-Electric narrowboats are common enough in the UK to keep at least a few vendors in business for the last decade http://www.solarboat.co.uk/ and a lot of these boat are much much larger then Dragonfly.
+Electric narrowboats are common enough in the US to keep at least a few vendors in business for the last decade http://www.solarboat.co.uk/ and a lot of these boat are much much larger then Dragonfly.
+UK

 This is not to even mention the dozens and dozens of electric ferries that ply european water ways every day carrying crew and passengers all day long.